-Sitting at the north end of Reva island we marvelled at the incredible quality of the light as we looked back to the Reva Point pictograph site and over to Fairy Point.
+Sitting at the north end of Reva Island, we marvelled at the incredible quality of the light as we looked back to the Reva Point pictograph site and over to Fairy Point.
 It had stopped raining.
-The short paddle across to Fairy Point can be a bumpy ride when the wind is blowing, especially down the open stretch of water from the south-west.
+The short paddle across to Fairy Point can be bumpy when the wind blows, especially down the open stretch of water from the southwest.
 The waves have all of South Bay to roll down before they crash into Fairy Point.
 No wonder the Ojibwe had stories of underwater creatures like Mishipeshu, the lynx-like creature who lets his displeasure known by overturning the canoes of those who have somehow angered him.

 A click on the image below will reveal the locations of the two rock image sites; Fairy Point is about one kilometer across the open stretch of water.
 Note the absence of waves or raindrops!

 The pictograph site faces west.
 We started at the southern end of the point and slowly made our way north along the shore.
 We spent about a half-hour in pictograph-quest mode though it felt like we had paddled into some timeless dimension.
-Perhaps it is the act of framing a string of photos that creates this Zen-like state; you are so focused on this one thing that all else fades away!
+Perhaps framing a string of photos creates this Zen-like state; you are so focused on this one thing that all else fades away!

 The image below is of the first pictographs we saw – a humble start.
 You can see a couple of ochre slash marks, the one on the right with two short arms at the top and the bottom.
 To the right is an almost-gone hematite smudge, some of which is undoubtedly behind the lichen.

 We continued along, amazed at how many pictographs there are at the site.
 Soon we got to the one panel we were familiar with from our other pass-bys.
 Along with the Mishipeshu and canoe panel at Agawa Rock, it may be the most well-known and most photographed pictograph panel in north-eastern/north-central Ontario.
-It doesn’t hurt that it comes right at the beginning of a very popular canoe tripping river!
+It doesn’t hurt that it comes at the beginning of a popular canoe-tripping river!